evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

-## Architecture
+## System Overview

 ### On-chain Supply Validation
 **Purpose:** Determines asset supply based on emergent Bitcoin block data.

-The on-chain supply validation module issues new non-fungible tokens based on patterns in Bitcoin block data, enabling dynamic and perpetual asset generation.
-Supply conditions are defined in the deployment inscription (e.g., `bits contains "3b"`) for a collection, which references the on-chain validator to verify new blocks as they are mined.
+The on-chain supply validation system issues new non-fungible tokens based on patterns in Bitcoin block data, enabling dynamic and perpetual asset generation as new Bitcoin blocks are produced.
+Supply conditions for a collection are defined in the deployment inscription (e.g., `bits contains "3b"`), which references the on-chain validator to verify new blocks as they are mined.
+Once deployed, supply production is generative, immutable, and continues autonomously for as long as Bitcoin blocks are produced.

-Validation occurs entirely on-chain via Ordinals recursive endpoints `/r/blockinfo/<QUERY>`.
-Each validated block authorizes the production of one new asset in the collection.

-Once deployed, supply production is generative, immutable, and continues autonomously as long as Bitcoin blocks are produced.
-A finality buffer (e.g., 4 confirmations) mitigates reorg risk by ensuring that blocks are not validated until N+4.
-The validator operates within a shared on-chain module alongside the block-hash lottery.
+Validation occurs entirely on-chain through Ordinals recursive endpoints (`/r/blockinfo/<QUERY>`).
+Each validated block authorizes the production of one new asset within the collection.
+A finality buffer (e.g., 4 confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height +4.

-### On-chain Block Hash Lottery
+### On-chain Allocation
-**Purpose:** Selects an authorized minter for each new asset via an on-chain lottery.
+**Purpose:** Allocates mint rights for each new asset to a specific asset holder.

-The on-chain block-hash lottery allocates minting rights for each new asset to holders of existing assets within a dynamic pool.
-The pool expands automatically with each newly produced block, including all assets from lower block heights (beginning with an initial seed index of one or more assets).

-A deterministic, block-hash-derived lottery randomly selects one asset from the pool to serve as the **authorized parent**.
-The holder of this parent gains exclusive rights to mint the new asset as its child.
-As new blocks are mined, they are added to the pool and become eligible for selection in future lotteries.
+The on-chain allocation system distributes mint rights for new asset supply as eligible Bitcoin blocks are produced.
+When a Bitcoin block generates a new asset, the block’s hash is used to deterministically select from a dynamic pool of all previously issued assets through an on-chain lottery.

+The selected asset becomes the **authorized parent** for the new asset, and only its holder is permitted to inscribe.
+Authorized parent validation is performed through a series of on-chain recursive calls, confirming that the inscribed asset is a direct child of the correct parent and the first valid child for that block for that parent.
+Any other attempts are automatically rejected by the on-chain validator and excluded from indexing.

+As new supply is inscribed, it is added to the on-chain index, expanding the pool for subsequent lotteries.
+Newly issued assets immediately become eligible to win future blocks, ensuring continuous, decentralized allocation over time.

 ### On-chain Decentralized Indexing
 **Purpose:** Maintains the on-chain index for a collection as new assets are inscribed.

-The on-chain decentralized index continuously records and verifies all assets within a collection.
-Because new supply is issued dynamically and inscriptions can occur at any time, the indexer must operate in a fully decentralized and self-updating manner.
+The on-chain indexing system continuously records and verifies all assets within a collection.
+Because new supply is issued dynamically and inscriptions can occur at any time, the indexer operates in a fully decentralized and self-updating manner.
 It maintains the canonical state of the collection directly on-chain, updating automatically and in perpetuity as new assets are created.

-The index is generated from the outputs of the supply and lottery modules and is accessible through the deployment inscription for each collection.
+The index is generated from the outputs of the supply validation and allocation modules and is accessible through the deployment inscription for each collection.
 It returns:
-- The canonical inscription ID for each Bitcoin block (via query).
+- The canonical inscription ID for each Bitcoin block.
-- The results of the holder lottery for each Bitcoin block (via query).
+- The results of the holder lottery for each Bitcoin block.

-Queries require a block height as input and can be executed individually via the on-chain interface or in bulk using provided batch scripts.
+Queries require a block height as input and can be executed individually through the on-chain interface or in bulk using the provided batch scripts.

 ### Deployment Inscription
-**Purpose:** Deploy collection art and supply logics, and access the collection index.
+**Purpose:** Defines the generative art and supply logic for a collection, and serves as the access point for its on-chain index.

-The deployment inscription holds art generation logic and supply parameters for a collection, and provides on-chain access to the collection index.
+The deployment inscription establishes the foundational parameters and routing for a collection.
+It contains the art generation logic, supply conditions, and references to the on-chain modules responsible for validation, allocation, and indexing.
+Once deployed, it acts as the canonical access point for the collection’s on-chain state and index.

+It performs the following functions:
-- Sets parameters for art generated using Bitcoin block data as a generative seed.
+- Defines parameters for art generation using Bitcoin block data as a generative seed.
-- Sets collection supply parameters (e.g., `bits contains "3b"`).
+- Sets collection supply conditions (e.g., `bits contains "3b"`).
-- Routes asset inscriptions to Supply Validator, Block Hash Lottery, and Indexing logics.
+- Routes asset inscriptions to the Supply Validation, Allocation, and Indexing modules.
-- Provides access to the on-chain collection index.
+- Provides on-chain access to the collection index.

 ### Asset Inscription
 **Purpose:** Unique asset produced by a specific Bitcoin block.